devluxor/buzzle/DESIGN.md

       )
 end
 ```
-Expressed in plain words, this cascade-like structure in the route means: if no errors were found in the board identifier, nor the user was not authorized to edit this board, nor there were errors in the new board values, the main route code can be executed.
-This approach makes, in my opinion, the routes much cleaner and easy to follow along, while keeping a valuable flexibility and the separation of concerns between the different validation subroutines, and the main, expected code to run within each route.
+Expressed in plain words, this cascade-like structure in the route means: if no errors were found in the board identifier, and the user was authorized to edit this board, nor there were errors in the new board values, the main route code can be executed.
+This approach makes, in my opinion, the routes much cleaner and easy to follow along, while keeping a valuable flexibility and the separation of concerns between the different validation subroutines and the main, expected code to run within each route.

 ## Application organization and structure

 (Please, see `./MAP.txt`)

 After comparing different approaches and possible structures for Sinatra applications, I opted out the more complex ones, and chose a classic style, but with a pseudo-modular flavor.
 The classic style, the one without file subclassing, based on traditional ruby file loading, serves the purpose of the application very well and without setbacks, as I didn't need more than one Sinatra application per Ruby process.
-Nevertheless, encouraged by the Sinatra's flexibility and the clarity of its documentation, I decided to have a clear separation of concerns and tasks, following the 'one class per file' model, and I created a different file for each different aspect of the application: one file for the `before` filters, one file for the user validation helper methods, etc. This way, although keeping the classic Sinatra style, the application becomes more easily readable, configurable and maintainable.
+Nevertheless, encouraged by the Sinatra's flexibility and its documentation, I decided to have a clear separation of concerns and tasks, following the 'one class per file' model, and I created a different file for each different aspect of the application: one file for the `before` filters, one file for the user validation helper methods, etc. This way, although keeping the classic Sinatra style, the application becomes more easily readable, configurable and maintainable.

 ## Database design and optimization

 The database is composed by five tables representing five types of entities: _users_, _boards_, _board messages_, _private messages_ and _conversations_.
-A user is represented by a row in the `users` table that contains all the account information; a row in the `boards` table represents a message board posted by a single user, and has all the information about that board, like when it was posted, its title and description, its color, etc.; `board_messages` contains every single message posted in any board, with all the appropriate information; one row in `private_messages` represents each message sent by a user to another user, along all its information too.
+A user is represented by a row in the `users` table that contains all the account information; a row in the `boards` table represents a message board posted by a single user, and has all the information about that board, like, when it was posted, its title and description, its color, etc.; `board_messages` contains every single message posted in any board, with all the appropriate information; one row in `private_messages` represents each message sent by a user to another user, along all its information too.
 The `conversations` table, on the other hand, represents _a single channel of communication between two users_, or a private conversation between a user 'a' and a user 'b'; the table contains a primary key for the conversation, identifiers for both users, and the timestamp of the last message sent by 'a' to 'b' or vice versa.
 Of course, every time a private message is sent, the program checks if there's already a conversation going on between sender and receiver: if there is, it updates the timestamp in the corresponding `conversations` row, and sends the message; if there is not, it creates a new conversation.

 Relationships between entities: